 The Alexander Technique has also helped me play the piano, guitar, clarinet and sing in a better way.
 I am learning to play the saxophone.

 Once you have learned the Alexander Technique you can apply it to anything you are doing.

 I am a Professional member of the Society of Teachers of the Alexander Technique (STAT).
 I adhere to the stringent code of ethics provided by STAT and I hold Professional Indemnity Insurance .

 I have also studied the Eyebody Method for 15 years as well as more recently been learning the Bates Method both helping me improve my vision and not wear glasses.
-I bring this eye work into my Alexander teaching because as your eyes relax your vision and how you move improves.
+I bring this eye work into my Alexander teaching because as your eyes relax it helps to improve your vision, posture and how you move.

 I am also listed on http://www.alexandertechnique.com/

 Since 2000 I have taught individual Alexander lessons in person and online as well as workshops and courses to many people of all ages with a variety of physical problems as well as dancers, musicians, and sports people in North Yorkshire and the North East of England.

 Take a look at an article in the Northern Echo which features me. http://www.thenorthernecho.co.uk/features/health/3745635.In_control_of_back_pain/